- Honor Council

 - Bring the problem to the attention of the Course Director

-- Enlist mentoring by a faculty member on the committee
+- Initiate mentoring by a faculty member on the committee

 - Consult with Student Affairs or Office of Medical Education